 Amifostine: Blood Pressure Lowering Agents may enhance the hypotensive effect of Amifostine.
 Management: When amifostine is used at chemotherapy doses, blood pressure lowering medications should be withheld for 24 hours prior to amifostine administration.
 If blood pressure lowering therapy cannot be withheld, amifostine should not be administered.
 Consider therapy modification

 Antipsychotic Agents (Second Generation [Atypical]): May diminish the therapeutic effect of Anti-Parkinson Agents (Dopamine Agonist).
-Management: Consider using an alternative antipsychotic agent when possible in patients with Parkinson disease.
-If an atypical antipsychotic is necessary, consider using clozapine or quetiapine, which may convey the lowest interaction risk.
+Management: Consider avoiding atypical antipsychotic use in patients with Parkinson disease.
+If an atypical antipsychotic is necessary, consider using clozapine, quetiapine, or ziprasidone at lower initial doses, or a non-dopamine antagonist (eg, pimavanserin).
 Consider therapy modification